 The responsibilities of a source include:

-- Providing a unique key for any source specific configuration which might effect the staged source
+- Providing a unique key for any source specific configuration which might affect the staged source.

 Source data structure¶